Acadia National Park: 16 Top Hikes & Things to Do

 When the surf is high, the spray may shoot as high as 40 feet into the air.
 Thunder Hole is between Great Head and Otter Cliffs, on the most scenic part of the Acadia Coast.

 Since its opening in the late 1800s, when visitors arrived by carriage, Jordan Pond House has been serving afternoon tea and popovers on the lawn overlooking Jordan Pond and the rounded mountains known as The Bubbles.

-A fire destroyed the original building in 1979, and although the new building may lack the history, the Jordan Pond experience is still among the most beloved traditions of Acadia summers.
+A fire destroyed the original Jordan Pond House in 1979, and the new building that replaced it is a standard park visitor center run by a concessioner.
+Popovers are still served, but the lawn crowded with tables is not quite the genteel afternoon tea experience of old.
+But the view over the pond to The Bubbles is still quite lovely.
 Expect a long wait if you arrive between 11:30am and 4pm without a reservation.

 The easy Jordan Pond Nature Trail forms a one-mile loop that follows the rocky shoreline of the pond and returns through the woods.
 The 3.2-mile Jordan Pond Path skirts the shore.
 Both offer good views of the glacially formed pond and mountains.
 Acadia's second-largest lake, Jordan Pond is also its deepest and clearest and home to a variety of wildlife, including beavers, frogs, and loons.